-Dodging The Rain is a self-categorised blogazine committed to representing a variety of new work by emerging writers and artists across the artistic spectrum.
-Founded and edited by three graduates of the National University of Ireland—Galway’s Masters in Writing programme, and one graduate of Uversity, the NUI-recognised Creative Process Masters of the Arts, this quartet aims to provide an internet platform to showcase the work of writers and artists worldwide.
+Dodging The Rain is an arts and literary journal committed to representing a variety of new work by emerging writers and artists across the artistic spectrum.
+Founded and edited by three graduates of NUI Galway’s MA in Writing programme, and one graduate of Uversity, the NUI-recognised Creative Process MA, Dodging The Rain aims to provide an internet platform to showcase the work of writers and artists worldwide.
 Galway, Ireland is its spiritual home.

 Áine Ni Mhaoileoin — Fiction and Features Editor